ceheckel/AsSeenOnTheInternet/README.md

 ### Ice Breaker (ASotI 02)
 **Development in Progress**

-Ice Breaker is a 2-dimensional [Bubble Shooter](http://www.bubblegame.org/) style game in which the objective is to clear the playing field by hitting each object with your projectile a set number of times, the number of times each object needs to be hit will be displayed on the face of the block, and levels will be randomly generated.
+Ice Breaker is a 2-dimensional [Bubble Shooter](http://www.bubblegame.org/) style game in which the objective is to clear the playing field by hitting the ice blocks with your launched ice breaking boats a set number of times, the number of times each object needs to be hit is determined by the density of the sprite, and levels are be randomly generated.

 ### Spindle (ASotI 03)
 **Not yet in development**